You’ve got questions about becoming a doula? We’ve got answers for you!

 3. Why should I get certified as a doula?

 There is a lot you can learn on your own by just attending births, and this is acceptable for many people who are going into doula work.
 These experiences can offer you information and insight into how to be a doula.
 However, as in any field of study, knowledge is power.
-New Beginnings doula training course is for those who want to delve a little deeper and understand a little bit more completely the hows and whys of labor and the work doulas do.
+New Beginnings is for those who want to delve a little deeper and understand a little bit more completely the hows and whys of labor and the work doulas do.
 Additional Reasons Why to Certify »

 4. Why does the course contain so much medical information?

 “Taking a step back, as I discuss with Rachel the purpose of the New Beginnings Doula Training course, she has concluded that it is ultimately to provide the complete support and care that a doula provides to as many women as possible.
 Notice the difference.
 She’s not wanting to training as many doulas as possible; she’s wanting to train doulas to serve as many expectant mothers as possible.
 Given that mission and focus, it is inevitable that a doula would need to be versed and trained on how to function within a medical environment.”
 Full explanation.

 5. How long does it take to complete the course requirements?

 Based on past student performances, we estimate that all course work and practice take between 150 – 200 hours.
 Ideally, the course is set up so that it can be completed in 6 to 9 month time frame, but considering that two certification births are required to finish, it often takes closer to a year.
 That said, there is no minimum time requirement.
 Students with a background in nursing or other birth-related professions will find that they are able to complete their training is less time.
 We have had students effectively complete the course in under 12 weeks.
 Course Requirements and Process »